 How to Split Wedding Expenses Between Families

-Weddings bring families together.
-They also introduce shared financial pressure.
-If cost expectations stay vague, small issues can turn personal fast.
+Weddings bring families together, but they also introduce shared financial pressure.
+When cost expectations stay vague, small disagreements can become personal very quickly.

 Some families follow tradition.
-Others split based on income, guests, or comfort level.
-There is no single right setup.
-What matters is clarity, fairness, and agreement before deposits are paid.
+Others split costs based on income, guest count, or comfort level.
+There is no single correct formula.
+What matters is clarity and agreement before any deposits are paid.

 🏛️ Traditional Approach